hexagramg/aioyfinance/README.md

 ```

-Exception handling is really primitive right now. *NameError* is returned if ticker is misspelled
+Exception handling is really primitive right now. *NameError* is raised if ticker is misspelled
+or *HTTPError* is raised if request failed after several retries

 ### Tickers object